ArturoGuerra/tns-csi/TESTING.md

-# Testing Guide - storage system Scale CSI Driver
+# Testing Guide - TrueNAS Scale CSI Driver

 This guide walks you through deploying and testing the CSI driver in a real environment.

 ## Prerequisites

-### 1. storage system Scale Setup
+### 1. TrueNAS Scale Setup

 **Requirements:**
-- storage system Scale 22.02 or later
+- TrueNAS Scale 22.02 or later
 - At least one ZFS pool created
 - API access enabled
 - Network connectivity from Kubernetes cluster